REST API Gateway Usage

-Also check out this quick start for the fastest way to get your hands on a Gateway API to try out.
+Also check out this quick start tutorial for step-by-step guidance with the REST API Gateway.

 Access your REST API Gateway by selecting Connect in the node dropdown panel or by clicking a node and selecting + CONNECT on the node details screen.

 Switch to the Smart Contracts tab in the lefthand navigation

 Click the CHOOSE FILES button to upload a single or multi-part smart contract.
 The service accepts .sol, .zip and .tgz extensions.
 As such, you can upload an entire smart contract directory if you wish.
 For example, Open-Zeppelin token directories.

 Example Smart Contract

 You can use simplestorage.sol to try out the functionality if you do not have a contract handy.

 If you have a simple single file solidity contract with no dependencies, you can upload the

 .sol file directly.